Shane-Wood-TL/Rusty-6502/README.md

 # Rusty-6502
 Emulating a 6502 in Rust

+All Original commands of the 6502 have been implemented

-Commands Implemented (9 / 56):
+Implemented
-To be considered implemeted all versions of the command must also be created
+Test Cases:
-- [X] LDA
+- [ ] LDA
 - [ ] ADC
 - [ ] AND
 - [ ] ASL